 - (a) General.
 The procedures in 509.406-3 apply to suspension actions except as noted in paragraph (b) of this section. - (b) Fact-finding.
-(1) Fact-finding will not be conducted in an action: - (i) Based on an indictment. - (ii) When the Suspension and Debarment Official finds no genuine dispute of material facts.
+(1) Fact-finding will not be conducted in an action: - (ii) When the Suspension and Debarment Official finds no genuine dispute of material facts.